ramanathanMuthuraman/react-storybook-starter/README.md

 - `dist/`: production Webpack build
 - `storybook-static/`: static Storybook build

-These folders are generated and are already ignored by Git.
+These folders are generated and ignored by Git.